-Our audits were conducted for the purpose of forming an opinion on the MTA's consolidated financial statements.
-The schedule of financial plan to financial statements reconciliation, schedule of consolidated reconciliation between financial plan and financial statements, and schedule of consolidated subsidy accrual reconciliation between financial plan and financial statements are presented for the purposes of additional analysis and are not a required part of the consolidated financial statements.
+Our review was conducted for the purpose of expressing the limited assurance described in the preceding paragraph on the MTA's consolidated interim financial statements.
+The schedule of financial plan to financial statements reconciliation, schedule of consolidated reconciliation between financial plan and financial statements, and schedule of consolidated subsidy accrual reconciliation between financial plan and financial statements are presented for the purposes of additional analysis and are not a required part of the consolidated interim financial statements.

-The Schedule of Financial Plan to Financial Statements Reconciliation, Schedule of Consolidated Reconciliation Between Financial Plan and Financial Statements, and Schedule of Consolidated Subsidy Accrual Reconciliation Between Financial Plan and Financial Statements are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, such supplementary information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.
+The schedule of financial plan to financial statements reconciliation, schedule of consolidated reconciliation between financial plan and financial statements, and schedule of consolidated subsidy accrual reconciliation between financial plan and financial statements are the responsibility of management and were derived from and relates directly to the underlying accounting and other records used to prepare the consolidated interim financial statements.
+Such information has been subjected to the analytical procedures and inquiries applied in the review of the basic consolidated interim financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated interim financial statements or to the consolidated interim financial statements themselves, and other additional procedures and we are not aware of any material modifications that should be made thereto in order for such information to be in conformity with accounting principles generally accepted in the United States of America when considered in relation to the basic consolidated interim financial statements taken as a whole.